MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 >

 ## Creating a Virtual Display
 I tried [this tutorial](https://github.com/santiagofdezg/linux-extend-screen) but it didn't work for me but I hope it works for you.
 I think it didn't work because I have a Nvidia GPU.
-Then I came across [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors).
-I just mixed these two tutorials and it works for me.

  ### For AMD and Intel GPUs
 Because I have Nvidia GPU, I am going to explain it for Nvidia cards.
 But,